 Mediation can solve so much without the need for expensive and time consuming court action

-Child Parenting Plan and Mediation UK
+Child Parenting Plan and Mediation

 What is child parenting plan and mediation in child parenting plan?

 A child parental plan is a written plan that is worked out between parents after they separate.
 It may involve grandparents and other family members.
 Whereas mediation is a negotiation facilitated by a neutral third party.
 In fact, mediation doesn’t involve decision-making by the neutral third party you are the ones who make decisions.

 In marriage, divorce is a terrible and painful experience for everyone involved.
 Nobody wants to leave what they have.
 However, after divorce it is important that if the marriage involved children, the parents need to smoothen things by creating the child parental plan.
 This is because children need support, love and good relationships with both parents plus good communication is essential.